KungfuPancake/v0_ips_touch_display/README.md

 * 4x GPIO outputs, optionally with one PWM capable pin

 ### Armbian
-Armbian has an easy to set up build environment based on Docker.
+Armbian has an easy way to set up a build environment based on Docker.
 All operations can be done via a provided shell script.

 `git clone https://github.com/armbian/build armbian`